Pimmz/Home-Energy-Saving-Store/TESTING.md

      - To fix this, I imported faq.view ```(from .views import FAQView)``` in the views as I had forgotten to put it in.
     ![screenshot](documentation/testing_images/bugs/faq.png)

-- Products and Categories not showing on website
+- Products and Categories not showing on the website
      - To fix this I had to ```python3 manage.py make migrations``` and ```python3 manage.py migrate``` followed by ```python3 manage.py loaddata products``` and ```python3 manage.py loaddata categories``` in my hast I forgotten to do them.

 - ImproperlyConfigured at update_post
-     - To fix this I removed ```(fields = ['title', 'content', 'featured_image'])``` I had used code from a previous project which wasnt needed in this one.
+     - To fix this I removed ```(fields = ['title', 'content', 'featured_image'])``` I had used code from a previous project which wasn't needed in this one.
     ![screenshot](documentation/testing_images/bugs/update.png)

 - Custom error pages not showing